In this article

 Table of contents

-What does accounts payable do?
+What is accounts payable and what does it do?

 What is the difference between accounts receivable and accounts payable?